DavidQuong/vrc-ladder/README.md

 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderTest.java:  Got way to get a sublist from http://beginnersbook.com/2013/12/how-to-get-sublist-of-an-arraylist-with-example/
 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderTest.java:  Conversion from List to Array obtained from http://stackoverflow.com/questions/9572795/convert-list-to-array-in-java
 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderMethodsTest.java: generatePermutations() implementation from: http://stackoverflow.com/questions/10305153/generating-all-possible-permutations-of-a-list-recursively

+#### Directory Structure Explanation
+-backend
+    -gradle/wrapper : Supports gradle integration into the application.
+Gradle is for the purposes of switching between debug and production, and for automatically obtaining files the project is dependent upon.
+It is effectively for our own use, not a part of the final product.
+    -src : Source code for the project
+        -main : Production code and supporting files -resources : Database configuration information
+            -webapp/WEB-INF : Configure Rest API to run on AWS -java/ca/sfu/cmpt373/alpha : Production code
+                -vrcladder : Business logic and database
+                    -exceptions : RuntimeExceptions that can occur in the program -ladder : Ladder and ladder sorting data structure -matchmaking : Grouping teams into MatchGroups and MatchGroup interface with database -logic : Sorting MatchGroups onto courts and determines times of play -persistence : Database
+                    -scores : Structure for MatchGroup's scores
+                    -teams : Team data structure and Team interface with database -attendance : Team attendance data structure
+                    -users : User data structure and User interface with database -authentication : Determines if they have permission to perform an action -authorization : Figures out who a User is -personal : Data structures for fields of Users -util : Utility support files
+                -vrcrest : Rest API
+                    -datatransfer :
+                        -requests : Turns incoming JSON bodies into internal data structures -responses : Turns internal data structures into outgoing JSON bodies -routes : Methods that are automatically called by Spark with HTTP Requests -test : Debug code and supporting files